adhiluphanna/deliciousrecipeh/content/post/241-easiest-way-to-prepare-quick-salvadoreno-crab-boil.md

 ##### Instructions to make Salvadoreño crab boil:

-1. In a stock pot combine salsa juice season &amp; enough water to cover your seafood.
+1. In a stock pot combine salsa juice season & enough water to cover your seafood.
-1. I simmered the sopa/salsa &amp; season.
+1. I simmered the sopa/salsa & season.
 Maybe 30 mins.
 I was visiting not keeping track of time 😃
-1. Add potatoes babies &amp; cut up corn 🌽 cobbetts
+1. Add potatoes babies & cut up corn 🌽 cobbetts
-1. Add seafood &amp; a pat of butter &amp; parsley.
-Another visiting session until it came back to boil &amp; smelled yummy so we ate.
+1. Add seafood & a pat of butter & parsley.
+Another visiting session until it came back to boil & smelled yummy so we ate.
-1. We added some imitation crab later to fill up the pot &amp; give it more flavor cuz we had a house 🏡 full of hungry peeps.
+1. We added some imitation crab later to fill up the pot & give it more flavor cuz we had a house 🏡 full of hungry peeps.
 That&#39;s something I won&#39;t do again 🤣🤣🤣👀.
 But if you&#39;re inclined go for it!🤪🍲

 From crab bisque to crab cakes, there are many different ways to prepare and eat this succulent crustacean.
-This past weekend we threw a crab boil bridal shower for our dear friends Rob &amp; Keely who are getting married in November.
+This past weekend we threw a crab boil bridal shower for our dear friends Rob & Keely who are getting married in November.
 This Louisiana Crab Boil Recipe is an easy and delicious crab boil recipe that will have you boiling We personally prefer Louisiana Crab Boil seasoning for our crab boils, but you can use your favorite.
 Crab boil is the spice you use to flavor the water that you&#39;re boiling crab in.
 Many people use a store-bought crab boil but they&#39;re easy to make from spices you probably already have in your rack.

 So that's going to wrap this up with this exceptional food salvadoreño crab boil recipe.
 Thank you very much for your time.
 I am sure that you will make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to save this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!